-The SARS-CoV-2 pandemic, as of September 2023, has resulted in over 770 million confirmed cases and nearly 7 million deaths.
-As reported by the Centers for Disease Control and Prevention (CDC), between March and October 2020, almost 80% of hospitalised patients with Coronavirus disease-19 (COVID-19) received antibiotics.
-About half of them have received ceftriaxone, usually prescribed in combination with azithromycin.
+Parallel to the AMR crisis, the world grappled with the SARS-CoV-2 pandemic, which, as of September 2023, has resulted in over 770 million confirmed cases and nearly 7 million deaths (13).
+As reported by the CDC, between March and October 2020, almost 80% of hospitalised patients with Coronavirus disease-2019 (COVID-19) received antibiotics.
+About half of them have received ceftriaxone, usually prescribed in combination with azithromycin (14).
+These factors also contributed to the AMR and increased the related deaths.
 In the first year of the pandemic, over 29,400 individuals died due to antimicrobial-resistant bacteria.
-Nearly 40% of these people got the infection in the hospital.
+Nearly 40% of these people got the infection in the hospital (14).

 Children and adolescents have generally experienced less severe forms of SARS-CoV-2 infections, with a lower mortality rate compared to adults.
+The asymptomatic infection has been reported in children in proportions ranging from 4.4 per cent to 39 per cent (15).
 According to the Hungarian database, 1 256 415 cases of COVID-19 have been confirmed in Hungary by the end of December 2021.
-In contrast to the high adult mortality rate (n = 39 186), only 14 children succumbed to the disease in Hungary by December 2021.
+In contrast to the high adult mortality rate (n = 39 186), only 14 children succumbed to the disease in Hungary by December 2021 (16).

 Although the several waves of the SARS-CoV-2 pandemic have been extensively studied, few studies have examined the symptoms and consequences of the succeeding four waves, particularly in hospitalised children of various ages.
+Furthermore, there is a notable shortage of research measuring the health of hospitalised children in Eastern Europe.
 However, this would be crucial to reduce the spread of AMR in several ways: children infected with SARS-CoV-2 often present with symptoms different from adults, making diagnosis difficult.
+Misdiagnosis or delayed diagnosis can lead to inappropriate antibiotic use, which further increases AMR.
+Understanding the specific epidemiology of COVID-19 in children can help healthcare providers make more accurate diagnoses and treatment decisions.

 Children with severe COVID-19 symptoms may require hospitalisation, where the risk of acquiring nosocomial infections, including infections caused by antibiotic-resistant bacteria, is higher.
 Understanding how COVID-19 affects children can help develop targeted infection control measures, reducing the need for broad-spectrum antibiotics that drive resistance.